Tinnitus ENT Care in Singapore

 Tinnitus is not a singular condition but a symptom of an underlying health issue.
 It is one of the most common health conditions, affecting approximately 10% to 15% of the adult population worldwide.
 While it is more prevalent among older adults, tinnitus can affect individuals of any age, including children.

-Causes of Tinnitus
+Symptoms and Causes of Tinnitus

-Symptoms of Tinnitus
+Common Causes of Tinnitus

-Diagnosis of Tinnitus
+Diagnosis of Tinnitus Treatment Options

 Diagnosing tinnitus involves a thorough medical history and a physical examination.
 Our ear, nose, and throat (ENT) specialist may also perform several tests, including: